Includes one domestic flight from Hamilton too Wellington and one ferry across the Cook Strait

-Elves value beautiful and enchanting places, and this 2-week itinerary will unveil the most stunning places in New Zealand.
+Elves value beautiful and enchanting places, and this two week itinerary will unveil the most stunning places in New Zealand.
 Explore the filming locations of Forest River, Dimrill Dale and Lothlorien as you make your way through the North and South Islands.

-A sparkling coastal city of islands and harbours, Auckland is known for its beautiful scenery and laid-back vibe and is your gateway to Middle‑earth.
+A sparkling coastal city of islands and harbours, Auckland is known for its beautiful scenery and laid-back vibe and is your gateway to Middle‑earth™.

 After a night in Auckland, take a drive south to Hobbiton Movie Set.
 Hobbiton appears exactly as it did in The Lord of the Rings and The Hobbit trilogies.
-See the Party Tree and Bag End up close, before quenching your thirst with a handle of ale at the Green Dragon Inn.
+See the Party Tree and Bag End up close, before quenching your thirst with a pint of ale at the Green Dragon Inn™.

 Wellington is New Zealand’s movie-production hub, home to Weta Workshop and Weta Cave.
 All the post-production for The Hobbit trilogy took place here.
 The city also has a buzzing cultural and theatre scene with plenty of live music venues to check out.

-Discover nearby filming locations in Mount Victoria (which depicted Hobbiton Woods) before taking in expansive city views with a cable-car ride to the Kelburn lookout.
+Discover nearby filming locations in Mount Victoria (which depicted Hobbiton Woods) before taking in expansive city views with a cable-car ride to the Kelburn lookout and keep your eyes peeled and pats ready for Mittens the cat of Wellington(opens in new window).

 From Wellington, catch the ferry to Picton before making your way to nearby Nelson.
 Known as the sunniest region in New Zealand, there's plenty to do here, as well as some fascinating filming locations to explore.